For more information on open access options at SAGE please visit the open access pages.

-Please note, this is SAGE’s working view of a relatively untested area of the law.
+Please note that, this is SAGE’s working view of a relatively untested area of the law.

-A – In order to be able to publish your work in the print and online versions of your article we require permission to be granted for worldwide rights to reproduce in all media in all formats.
-View a template letter requesting permission
+In order to be able to publish your work in the print and online versions of your article we require permission to be granted for worldwide rights to reproduce in all media in all formats.
+You may use the template letter to request permission.

 1.5 May I post my article online or otherwise distribute it without permission from SAGE?